Roots and Radishes

 Ingredients

-• Potatoes - Potatoes are nutrient-packed, with a ton of protein and fiber to fill you up.
+• Potatoes - Potatoes are nutrient-packed, with protein and fiber to fill you up.
 I used the potatoes we got in our first CSA share of the season (yay!), which were a smaller, brown potato with a texture similar to red potatoes.
 Red potatoes, Yukon golds, fingerling, or any small potato variety will work well.

 • Extra virgin olive oil - For roasting the potatoes and onions.